 ARTISTS IN RESIDENCE: FAQ

-What is the application process like in full?
+What is the TAC AIR application process?

 What if I am not currently in New York and get invited for an interview?

 We strongly prefer that candidates be able to have an in-person interview, but definitely understand that this is not always possible.
 In these cases, we will schedule a Skype interview.
 We do not hold phone interviews in order to be able interact with you in some way and get to know you.

 If I’m accepted for TAC AIR, what is needed upon acceptance?